CloudMax94/cadence.link/content/tech/3-players.md

 The extra characters retain their screen coordinates when doing any kind of transition.
 This allows you to traverse maps very quickly, and reach places which are otherwise unreachable.

+### Disabled Lute

+After luting away from Ganon, the lute remains disabled.
+You can however still warp around using the map screen.
+By starting co-op (or exiting and re-entering co-op), player 2 will be able to use their lute as normal.

+### Boss Music

+...This is where we'd explain how things differ because the music/beat is in the boss encounter state...

+### Entrance Climbing

+...

+### Timestop
+**Exclusive to version 1.0.**

+By starting a dialogue with an extra character, you will activate [time stop](/tech/time-stop/).

 ## Activation Methods

 ### Map Screen